VasilGVasilev/hot-desk/myNotes/remix/outlet.md

-Outlet in root.tsx enables any nested routes to be accesible
+Outlet in root.tsx enables any nested routes to be accesible.
+If there are children, Outlet enables them to be rendered, if not - have an _index.tsx file as a default.